slyall/www-darkmere/content/linux.conf.au_guide.md

 In most cases overseas vistors will fly into Sydney or Melbourne and from there can fly to the city of the conference.

+The conference often hires buses from the airport to the conference venue or accomidation.
+Or you can arrange to share a taxi with other attendees.
+Usually people put their flight details into the Wiki to help coordinate this.

 ### What to Bring